Minister: No legal barrier to sending cars to Ukraine under Ulez scheme

 The Transport Secretary claimed it is a “reasonable certainty” that vehicles donated to Ukraine through the Ulez scheme would be “highly unlikely” to leave the hands of the Ukrainian army and return to the UK.

-He also stated that the Driver and Vehicle Licensing Agency (DVLA) has created a bespoke process for recording when it is notified of a vehicle being exported to the eastern European country, enabling TfL to avoid “multiple scrappage payments being paid for the same vehicle”.
+He also said the Driver and Vehicle Licensing Agency (DVLA) has created a bespoke process for recording when it is notified of a vehicle being exported to the eastern European country, enabling TfL to avoid “multiple scrappage payments being paid for the same vehicle”.

-Commenting on the letter on social media platform X, formerly Twitter, Mr Khan wrote: “Encouraging news from the Transport Secretary – let’s keep working together to get this done.”
+Commenting on social media platform X, formerly Twitter, Mr Khan wrote: “Encouraging news from the Transport Secretary – let’s keep working together to get this done.”

+Mr Khan hopes a programme for exporting non-Ulez compliant vehicles to Ukraine could be used by other cities with scrappage schemes.

+He has instructed his officials to work through the details of the Government’s proposals.

 Kyiv’s mayor, Vitali Klitschko, reportedly wrote to his London counterpart to suggest donating vehicles as part of the scrappage scheme to assist with Ukraine’s war effort against Russia.